Become an Aerospace Inspector

-Aerospace inspectors examine and evaluate the work and safety of aerospace bodies such as airplanes, satellites, missiles, and even spacecraft.
-Like other types of inspectors, aerospace inspectors are responsible for understanding through blueprints and models the specifications of the machinery they will examine and inspecting such equipment for quality of assembly and function.
-They also write reports on their findings and make recommendations for potential changes.
-Many aerospace inspectors work on airplanes and may be employed by the federal aviation administration (FAA).
+Aerospace inspectors examine and evaluate the work and safety of aerospace bodies, such as airplanes, satellites, missiles and even spacecraft.
+Like other types of inspectors, aerospace inspectors are responsible for understanding through blueprints and models the specifications of the machinery that has been examined and inspecting such equipment for quality of assembly and function.

 The minimum requirement for aerospace inspection jobs is typically a high school diploma.
 For students interested in aerospace technology, excelling in math and science courses in high school may help prepare them for further specialized training.

 While there are no official educational requirements for working as an aerospace inspector, employers may desire individuals with postsecondary training or an associate's degree.
 Aerospace and aviation technology programs accredited by the Accreditation Board for Engineering and Technology (ABET, Inc.) are offered at many community colleges, technical and vocational schools, and even through universities.
 It may mean receiving an applied technology degree with a concentration in aerospace or aviation technology.
 The program will likely consist of general education requirements, in addition to courses in safety, assembly, computer technology and print reading.

 Aerospace apprenticeships predominately consist of on-the-job training but may include classroom instruction as well.
 Meant to provide practical experience and better job opportunities, apprenticeships allow students to work with real aerospace technology employers for several years while supplementing their knowledge.
 Apprenticeships may provide an official certificate and industry-wide recognition upon completion.